MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-branching.md

 > You may want to create a completion step for each path in a guide.
 For example, if you’re creating a guide with different skill levels, add a completion step at the end of the Novice task and at the end of the Expert task.

-To add a completion step:

-- Do one of the following:
+To add a completion step, do one of the following:

 - In the **Outline** page, select **Add step**, and then in the context menu, selection **Completion**.
 The completion step is added at the end of the task.